viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 - A laptop or desktop running Linux or macOS
 - [Go](https://go.dev/doc/install) or [Python 3.9+](https://www.python.org/downloads/)
 - A code editor of your choice
-- If you are running macOS, ensure you have [Homebrew](https://brew.sh/) installed and up to date on your Mac

 ## Set up a mock robot

 ### Make an account on the Viam app

 The first thing you need to do is set up your account on the Viam app.
-Go to [app.viam.com](https://app.viam.com) and sign up.
+Go to [app.viam.com](https://app.viam.com) and sign up for a free account.

 ### Configure your mock robot

-Now you'll create a configuration file to represent your robot's hardware.
+Now you'll [configure your robot](/manage/configuration) to represent your robot's hardware.
 If you were using actual hardware, this file would tell your code what hardware is attached to it and how to communicate with it.

 Since this is an imaginary robot, you will use `fake` components so that the Viam software ([`viam-server`](../../../viam/#get-started)) doesn't try and fail to connect to physical hardware.